Flexible Fractional Repetition Codes for Distributed Storage Networks: Two Examples That Demonstrate the Construction of FFR Codes

 We observe that the regular graph for this example is actually not unique.
-Instead, we can consider another regular graph in Fig~\ref{fig:ex2_2} which also has $n=6$ nodes and node degree $d=3$.
-We observe that in this new regular graph, any $k=3$ nodes have $\geq 7$ distinct adjacent edges.
-As a result, if we use a $(9,7)$-MDS code in the beginning and use the regular graph in Fig.~\ref{fig:ex2_2}, then the resulting FR code can protect a file of size $\mathcal{M}=7$.
+Instead, we can consider another regular graph in Fig.~\ref{fig:ex2_2} which also has $n=6$ nodes and node degree $d=3$.
+We observe that in this new regular graph, any $k=3$ nodes have $\geq 7$ distinct adjacent edges.\footnote{Again a simple computer program can verify this fact.} As a result, if we use a $(9,7)$-MDS code in the beginning and use the regular graph in Fig.~\ref{fig:ex2_2}, then the resulting FR code can protect a file of size $\mathcal{M}=7$.

 This example demonstrates that the performance of an FR code depends on how one chooses the underlying regular graph.
-The FR code based on Fig.~\ref{fig:ex2_2} is strictly better than the FR code based on Fig.~\ref{fig:ex2}.
-As discussed in Section~\ref{sec:related-work}, almost all existing works on FR codes focus on designing the underlying regular graph.
+Perhaps more importantly, it hints that the helper selection benefits promised by the min-cut analysis in Proposition~\ref{prop:comparison_new} can be realized by a clever construction of FR codes, at least for the case of $(n,k,d,\alpha,\beta)=(6,3,3,1,1)$.
+Our proposed FFR codes build on top of these two observations.
+That is, we generalize FR codes for irregular graphs and show that it is true that any helper selection benefits promised by the min-cut analysis in Proposition~\ref{prop:comparison_new} can indeed by realized by our FFR codes.